OpenRockets/web-dev-error-solutions/errors/javascript/creating-a-css-only-expanding-card-with-subtle-animations/README.md

 # 🐞 Creating a CSS-only Expanding Card with Subtle Animations

-This document details a CSS-only solution for creating an expanding card with subtle animation effects, providing a visually appealing user experience without relying on JavaScript.
-We'll achieve this using pure CSS3 transitions and transforms.
+This project demonstrates how to create an expanding card effect using only CSS.
+No JavaScript is required.
+The effect features a subtle animation when the card is hovered over, expanding its content area to reveal more information.
+This is achieved primarily using CSS transitions and transforms.

 **Description of the Styling:**

-This technique creates a card that expands vertically when hovered over, revealing additional content.
-The expansion is smooth due to CSS transitions, and a subtle shadow effect enhances the visual appeal.
-The styling emphasizes clean lines and a modern aesthetic.
+The card is composed of a container (`div` with class `card`) that holds a header (`div` with class `card-header`) and a content area (`div` with class `card-content`).
+The primary styling focuses on the `card-content` element.
+It initially has a reduced height and `overflow: hidden`, hiding its contents.
+On hover, the `height` is increased using a CSS transition, revealing the hidden content smoothly.
+A subtle transform is also applied to create a slight lift effect.

 **Full Code:**